When is Goa Carnival?

-Goa is a famous pilgrimage centre in the Roman Catholic World and draws a huge numbers of tourists who come for the Christian Pilgrimage tours.
-The largest churches in Goa is the Se Cathedral and the holy shrine of Basilica of Bom Jesus in old Goa, which is home to the mortal remains of St. Francis Xavier.
-You must also visit Lady of Immaculate Conception, and the Chapel of St. Sebastian located in Panaji.
+Goa is a famous pilgrimage centre in the Roman Catholic World and draws a huge number of tourists who come for the Christian Pilgrimage tours.
+The largest churches in Goa are the Se Cathedral and the holy shrine of Basilica of Bom Jesus in old Goa, which is home to the mortal remains of St. Francis Xavier.
+You must also visit the Lady of Immaculate Conception, and the Chapel of St. Sebastian located in Panaji.

 Other famous churches are Francis of Assisi, Church of St. Cajetan, Church of Our Lady of Rosary, Chapel of St. Anthony, Church and Convent of St. Monica and Chapel of St. Catherine, the Convent and Church of St. Augustine Ruins.
 Also worth mentioning is the Saligao Seminary, Rachol Seminary and the Pilar Monastery.

 Nature has also been very generous to Goa and besides the beaches the Arvalem waterfall and the Dudhsagar waterfall attract a huge number of tourists every year.
 So to do the rock-cut caves of Arvalem and Khandepar.